It’s time, ‘bye George

 But, not any more.

-Actually, to change a school’s name, all the sitting school board would have to do is vote in favor of the change.
+To change a school’s name, all the sitting school board would have to do is vote in favor of the change.
 Motion, second, all those in favor say, “Aye.”
 Opposed?
 “Nay.”
 Whammo.
 Problem solved.

 There’s no need for a spendy budget, consultants, studies, committees, administrative bias, state or federal approval, or archaeological digs.